 Timpo Toys produced by a company called 'Toy Importers Ltd.', which was was formed in 1938 by Mr Sally Gawrylowicz (1907-2000), also known as Ally Gee, A Jewish refugee from Germany.
 In its early years the company imported toys from the Netherlands and made model figures.
-Timpo also sold soldiers and figures made by companies like Britains and Crescent and simply re-boxed them and selling them under the name of Timpo.
+Timpo also sold lead soldiers and toy figures made by companies like Britains and Crescent and simply re-boxed them and selling them under the name of Timpo.
 WW2 made importing more difficult, so the company moved into toy production from 1940 to 1951.

-Many of the early toys were made of wood, particularly necessary due to wartime restrictions.
+Many of the early toys and figures were made of wood, particularly necessary due to wartime restrictions.
 Nevertheless, the company did produce four vehicles during the war.
 One was of an MG Record Car and was hollow cast.
 The other three were diecast.

 Post-war various saloon and racing cars were featured in the range, plus a number of commercial vehicles, although many of these do tend to look rather crude.